kirito012/CanSat-Ground-station/README.md

 ___
 ## Support
-If you used this project or learned something please give this project a star to keep doing open source projects
+_if you used this project or learned something please give this project a star to keep doing open source projects_
 ___

 ## General info
-The purpose of this project is to make a GUI for the data transmitted by an OBC (on board computer) or a CanSat understandable at first sight through a text string on a serial port.
+The purpose of this project is to make a GUI for the data transmitted by an OBC (on board computer) or a __CanSat__ understandable at first sight through a text string on a serial port.

 This project is strongly related to another [rocket science and CanSat](https://github.com/el-NASA/POA) project. **It's still in development.**

 ### Bugs
-* Most of the times the text items disappear, i invite you to solve this.
+* _Most of the times the text items disappear, i invite you to solve this._

-* Sometimes it can't convert the first value of the list to int, but it solves it self by re-running it.
+* _Sometimes it can't convert the first value of the list to int, but it solves it self by re-running it._

-* the speed graph is under development, it grows to infinity.
+* _the speed graph is under development, it grows to infinity._
 ___
 ## Technologies
 Project is created with: